ShravaniDRaut/da_netflix_project/README.md

 The analysis checks:

 Dataset shape

 Column names

 Data types

 Descriptive statistics

 Missing values

 Duplicate records

 Genre/category distribution

 Sample records

+The netflixeda.py file also converts date_added into a datetime field and creates a year_added column.
+Missing values in fields such as director, cast, country, and rating are handled before further analysis.

 Python visualizations

 The project creates visualizations for:

 Movies vs TV Shows

 Top 10 content-producing countries

 Top Netflix genres

 Content added by year

 Ratings distribution

 Movie duration distribution

 Machine Learning

 A Random Forest Classifier is included to predict the content type:

 Movie vs TV Show

 Features used include:

 release_year

 rating

 country

 listed_in

 duration_num

 The dataset is split into training and testing sets using an 80/20 split, and model performance is evaluated using:

 Accuracy

 Classification report

 The Python source implements the Random Forest model with n_estimators=100 in the main model configuration.